victor-vanherpt/davinci-resolve-studio/README.md

 Archlinux Package to install Blackmagic's Davinci Resolve Studio, based on https://aur.archlinux.org/packages/davinci-resolve/

 This package adds the package name and sha256 from the studio version zip file, and also adds an udev rule for the dongle.
 Please let me know of any [issues here](https://github.com/codibit/davinci-resolve-studio/issues).

+## ACTIVATION:

+If you're using a dongle, remember to have it plugged in before starting the application.

+If you're using an activation/serial number, remember to run the app as root in order to activate.
 ## INSTALLATION:

 To install, simply download the Davinci Resolve Studio installer from [Blackmagic's